Hungary's LGBTQ community: 'We are afraid of losing everything' | DW | 22.07.2021

 Prime Minister Viktor Orban's right-wing nationalist government has been toughening its stance on the LGBTQ community for quite some time.

-In May 2020, lawmakers passed a law banning trans people from changing their gender and in December, they enacted a constitutional amendment stipulating "the mother is a woman, the father is a man."
+In May 2020, lawmakers passed a law banning trans people from changing their gender, and, in December, they enacted a constitutional amendment stipulating that "the mother is a woman, the father is a man."
 Recent legislation also makes it virtually impossible for same-sex couples to adopt children.

-This June, parliament passed a purported child protection act that prohibits the "portrayal and promition" of homosexuality and sex to minors in general.
+This June, parliament passed a purported child protection act that prohibits the "portrayal and promotion" of homosexuality and sex to minors in general.

 The EU has voiced its opposition to the law, but it is also controversial within Hungary.
 People who work in the culture sector are particularly concerned about arbitrary censorship measures.